Posted by Wild4 Photo Safaris on 7th May 2017

 From Savuti we set off for the magnificent Chobe River for our final 2 nights.
 The river was the fullest I have ever seen it at this time of year and it did allow us to get closer to the edge of the river and photograph some of the animals coming down to drink.
 It also opened up some new channels which we were happy to explore.
 Birdlife is alway excellent at the Chobe River and we completed 4 boat rides on the special Pangolin Photo Boat with its custom designed swivel chairs and gimbal mounts, this is the best and only way to enjoy photography on the Chobe River !!

-We had sightings of and photo opportunties with, Pied Kingfishers, African Darter, Reed Cormorant, Black Crake, Malachite Kingfishers, Giant Kingfisher, African Jacana, African Purple Gallinule (a first for me), Long toed Lapwing, Elephants, Hippo and African Fish Eagle building a nest.
+We had sightings of and photo opportunties with, Pied Kingfishers, African Darter, Reed Cormorant, Black Crake, Malachite Kingfishers, Giant Kingfisher, African Jacana, Allen's Gallinule (a first for me), Long toed Lapwing, Elephants, Hippo and African Fish Eagle building a nest.

 But the highlight of the stay at the river and perhaps of the whole trip was spending time photographing a pride of lions (3 females and 2 males) who walked along the river front and were at times no more than 10m from us in the boat.
 One female then charged in on a Nile Monitor Lizard that had been warming up in the sun on the river bank.
 She chased and caught the lizard just before it reached the safety of the river.
 A really rare and very specdial sighting indeed !

 So even though the conditions in the Delta were quite different to usual, it just goes to show that one never really knows what mother nature has in store for you.